niveK77pur/pokedex_testing_course/README.md

 * _In console run the command 'gradle run'_
 * _Open your browser and go to http://localhost:4567/_

-## Known Bugs

-_Many images on full pokedex page.
-Run fine when files are local but if we decide to host elsewhere will need to implement a script for a type of lazy load for images to improve performance_

-## Support and contact details

-_For all issues and support, please contact:_
-* _Peter Beach at peterbeach2@gmail.com_
-* _Adam Craig at ajcraig@suffolk.edu_
-* _Ashley Maceli at ashley.maceli@gmail.com_
-* _Kyle Wolfson at wolfsonk@gmail.com_

 ## Technologies Used

 _Java, SQL, Spark, Velocity, HTML, CSS, JavaScript, Gradle, JUnit, FluentLenium_